Realizability of tropical pluri-canonical divisors: Reduction to realizability of normalized covers

 where the maps $f'$ and $f$ are either graph automorphism respecting expansion factors or $f$ is an edge contraction.
-Note that in case $f$ is an edge contraction, $f'$ is already determined by \cite[Proposition 19]{CMR16}.
 Now associate to each combinatorial type $p$ the rational polyhedral cone $\sigma_p := \bR_{\geq 0}^{E(G)}$.
 This cone parametrizes the set of tropical $k$-cyclic Hurwitz covers with underlying combinatorial type $p$ (note that edge lengths on $G$ determine edge lengths on $G'$).
 Finally the moduli space is defined as

-In \cite[Definition~25]{CMR16} the authors define a tropicalization which maps the analytification of Hurwitz space to the tropical Hurwitz space.
+In \cite[Definition~25]{CMR16} the authors define a tropicalization from the analytification of Hurwitz space to the tropical Hurwitz space.
+A modified version of this construction in the presence of a group action was introduced in \cite[Section~3.3]{LUZ24}.
 Given a Hurwitz cover $X' \to X$ defined over a non-Archimedean field, its tropicalization is a tropical Hurwitz cover $\Gamma' \to \Gamma$ where $\Gamma'$ is the tropicalization of $X'$ in the sense of curves and $\Gamma$ the tropicalization of $X$.
 More precisely, the Hurwitz space $\compact{\mathcal{H}}_{g' \to g, k}(\xi)$ comes with two natural forgetful maps,

 called \emph{target} and \emph{source map} respectively.
 We abuse notation and denote the corresponding maps on $H_{g'\to g, k}^\trop(\xi)$ with the same symbols.
 By \cite[Theorem 4]{CMR16} tropicalization (in the sense of \cite[Definition 25]{CMR16}) and source (resp. target) map commute.
 We now define the tropicalization map for the moduli space of $k$-cyclic Hurwitz covers